Palakorn-Voramongkol/golang-kong-keycloak/README.md

 ### 1. Keycloak (`keycloak/import-realm.json`)

 *   **Realm Roles Mapper:** We add a **Protocol Mapper** to Keycloak to extract the user's roles into a simple, top-level `roles` claim in the JWT.
-This is easier for our Go application to parse.
+This is easier for our Go API application to parse.
 The key setting is **`"multivalued": "true"`**, which ensures the roles are a proper JSON array.

 ### 2. Kong (configured via script)